katzur/story-sparks/README.md

 # Testing
 Due to the size of the testing section, I created additional testing page.
 Please go to [TESTING.md](TESTING.md) for information on testing and validation.

+## Stripe Testing Guidance
+When testing site's payments, please use the following from [Stripe's testing documentation](https://stripe.com/docs/testing#cards):

+* Stripe test card number, such as 4242 4242 4242 4242.
+* Future expiry date, such as 04/24.
+* Any three-digit CVC, such as 242.

 # Deployment
 ## Forking The GitHub Repository